 Visiting your child abroad can be a wonderful opportunity, but must be done with discretion.
 Visiting your child during the scheduled study abroad program is not optimal; instead it is better to visit either before the program starts, after the program is over, or during a scheduled vacation break.
 While this is a vacation for you, your child is studying and has responsibilities during the scheduled academic program.
 Visiting after the program is over is often the best time for everyone, as the student can show-off newly acquired language skills and serve as an enthusiastic and knowledgeable tour guide.

-Before your child leaves, arrange how you will communicate, i.e., e-mail, Skype, cell phone, international calling card.
-It is also important to know the name and e-mail, telephone number of Union's contact in your child's overseas program.
+Before your child leaves, arrange how you will communicate, i.e., email, WhatsApp, FaceTime, cellphone, international calling card.
+It is also important to know the name and email, telephone number of Union's contact in your child's overseas program.